 (c) Thousand megawatt-hours.

-Gross margin of Europe and Other increased $236 million in the first nine months of 2001 as compared to the first nine months of 2000, primarily as a result of increased earnings from European power and gas marketing operations and steel, coal and liquids marketing partially offset by lower earnings from Enron’s metals marketing operations.
+Gross margin of Europe and Other increased $237 million in the first nine months of 2001 as compared to the first nine months of 2000, primarily as a result of increased earnings from European power and gas marketing operations and steel, coal and liquids marketing partially offset by lower earnings from Enron’s metals marketing operations, an adjustment to reflect an increase in credit reserves in the crude oil and liquids marketing business and the settlement of certain construction related receivables for less than book value subsequent to September 30, 2001 but prior to the filing date of the Form 10-Q.

-Operating expenses for Europe and Other increased $256 million in the first nine months of 2001 as compared to the same period of 2000 primarily due to the expansion into new markets and the growth of the European operations.
+Operating expenses for Europe and Other increased $256 million in the first nine months of 2001 as compared to the same period of 2000 and depreciation and amortization increased $15 million primarily due to the expansion into new markets and the growth of the European operations.

 Equity in earnings in the first nine months of 2001 increased as compared to the same period of 2000 primarily due to the earnings from an affiliate formed in 2001 to hold Enron’s investment in forest product-related assets.
 Other, net in both 2001 and 2000 primarily consisted of interest income.